parry-do/React-Flask/README.md

 To: `run="bash production.sh"`

 ### Deployment
 Deployment tested on linode.com.
 I don't work for them, but they're developer owned and not a bookstore.
-Provision an Ubuntu LTS (Long-Term Support) node, ssh into the node, and run the following commands from root:
+Provision an Ubuntu LTS (Long-Term Support) node, ssh in, and run as root:

 `git clone https://github.com/parry-do/React-Flask.git`

 `bash React-Flask/scripts/configure.sh`

+Then the directory name can be changed from React-Flask if you choose.

 ### Next
 This isn't ready for use in the real world.
 Recaptcha protections, OAuth signins, and continuous integration are just a few other features to add next.
 This builds the backbone for a great webapp.